ikondrasovas/ikondrasovas.github.io/_posts/2016-08-09-MVVM-Light-conflict-ServiceLocation.md

 ---
 published: true
 ---
-## MVVM Light assembly conflict with Microsoft.Practices.ServiceLocation
+## MVVM Light conflict with ServiceLocation

 After downgrading my WPF business application from .NET 4.5 to 4.0 we experienced a conflict Similar to what was reported on [this thread](http://stackoverflow.com/questions/14791089/mvvm-light-assembly-conflict-with-microsoft-practices-servicelocation).
 When I tried to install the application (using ClickOnce) the following error was shown: